Buckle up, Jeep enthusiasts! We’re delving into the Jeep Cherokee’s newest generation (KL) to unveil the finest years to buy and the worst to avoid.

-We’ll navigate through dependability ratings, safety assessments, and owner-reported issues.
+We’ll navigate through dependability ratings, security assessments, and owner-reported issues.
 By the end of this journey, you’ll know which Cherokee model years deserve a spot in your garage and which ones to leave in the dust.

-Ready to strike the road?
+Ready to hit the open highway?

 Table of ContentsShow